3meters/proxibase/readme.md

     path: /user/create
     method: post
-    secret: \<secret\>
+    secret: <secret>
     body:  {data: {
       email: <email>
       password: <password>
     }}

 all other fields are optional.
 Secret is currently a static string.
-Later it will be provided by a captcha API.
+Someday it may be provided by a captcha API.
 On successful account creation, the service signs in the user, creating a new session object.
 The complete user and session object are returned to the caller.

 Note that on success this call sets return status code to 200, not 201 and one might expect.
 This is due to doubleing us the signin call.

 ## AUTHENTICATION
-Users can be authenticated locally with a password, or by a oauth provider such as Facebook, Twitter, or Google.
+Users can be authenticated locally with a password or via a oauth provider such as Facebook, Twitter, or Google.
 Their authentication source is stored in the users.authSource field which is required.
 Valid values may be found in util.statics.authSources.
 User emails must be unique.

 ### Local
 If a new user is created with a password we assume the authSource is local.
 We validate that the password is sufficiently strong before saving, and we save a one-way hash of the password the user entered.
 See the users schema for the password rules and hash methods.